-As you move through the surgical technology rotations, you will be evaluated in each clinical area by your preceptor and faculty from GateWay Community College.
+As you move through the surgical technology rotations, you are evaluated in each clinical area by your preceptor and faculty from GateWay Community College.
 Clinical performance is evaluated using a competency-based evaluation system and performance appraisals.

 Mayo School of Health Sciences uses evaluative tools that include: